Table of Contents for WordPress Posts : Plugins and Manual Methods

 Table of Contents for WordPress Posts are needed for long posts like guides, complex tutorials and reference articles.
 It increases readability, accessibility.
-We wrote in about the importance of accessibility in any website and gave 30 tips on readability of a blog or website.
-If you notice WordPress official website, they uses Table of Contents for WordPress and .
+We wrote in details about the importance of accessibility in any website and gave 30 tips on readability of a blog or website.
+If you notice WordPress official website, they uses Table of Contents for WordPress tips and guide.

 Manual method to create Table of Contents for WordPress Posts or Pages